 According to the experts, most orchids like some humidity and don’t want to dry out too often.
 If you dig around in that stuff your orchid is planted in, you’ll likely find big chunks of bark and maybe some mosses.
 This stuff doesn’t absorb water very well.

 Another great tip is to sit your orchid in a larger container of water for about 15 minutes.
-Doing this every few weeks will allow for the planting materials to absorb water.
+Doing this every few weeks will allow for the planting materials to absorb water and slowly release that back to the roots.

 As for keeping the humidity up, there are a few things you can do.
 Keeping your orchid in the bathroom or by the kitchen sink means it will enjoy an increased humidity level.
 You could also double pot your plant or keep it on a pebble tray.
 Grouping plants together also increases their humidity levels.